Home / Compare Travel Insurance / Travel insurance for Afr…

-Ultimately, the decision to purchase travel insurance is up to you and your individual circumstances; however, considering travel insurance is particularly important when planning to visit Africa.
-While Africa is a beautiful and exciting continent to travel to, many countries come with an increased degree of risk, making finding the right travel insurance for your trip crucial.
+Even though the decision to purchase travel insurance comes down to you, considering travel insurance is particularly important when planning to visit Africa.
+While Africa is a beautiful and exciting continent, many of its countries come with an increased degree of risk, making finding the right travel insurance for your trip important.

 Before travelling to Africa, it’s a good idea to purchase a travel insurance policy that can cover you against disruptions to your trip.
 Most comprehensive policies include cover for cancellations and travel delays and many also include cover for additional travel expenses.